Thai kites

 Kites have been popular in Thai society for a long time.
 Since the Sukhothai period, King Ramkamhaeng fully supported kite flying, so kites became a main part of Thai culture.
 There was also evidence that King Rama V (1868-1910) of the Rattanakosin kingdom enjoyed kite flying very much so the formal competition of kite flying was firstly created in his reign.
 The famous venue for kite flying in Thailand is Sanam Luang (Thai: สนามหลวง), royal turf, which has been used since 1855 in Bangkok.

 History

 Phra Ruang or Sri Intratit, one of the first Sukhothai King, was a kite enthusiast in the early 13th century.
 There is a story that led to a great adventure.
 He was flying his kite one day when the string broke and landed on a roof of nearby palace belonging to a well-known man called Phraya Aue.
 He decided to wait until nightfall before disguised as a commoner, climbing the palace walls and retrieving his kite.
 Suddenly, He remembered that Phraya Aue had a beautiful daughter.
 Therefore, he sought out the girl and spend the night with her.
 Though, the outcome of the romance is unknown.

-Types of Thai Kites
+Types

 There are various kinds of Thai kites, but the widely known are E-lum, Pakpao, Chula and Dui-dui kite.